saikirito09/Kaggle-Solutions/Home-Credit-Default-Risk/README.md

 2. **Exploratory Data Analysis (EDA)**: Analyze the data to identify patterns and relationships.
 3. **Model Development**: Develop and train models to predict loan defaults.
 4. **Model Evaluation**: Ensure the models are stable and perform well over time.

-### Contributions

-We welcome contributions from the community to improve the project.
-Please follow the guidelines for contributing and ensure all changes are well-documented.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.